+One type of contract bias is language bias.
 Language bias occurs when the contract drafter assumes the other party is as fluent in English and English “legalese” as the contract drafter.
 This type of bias commonly appears in international contracts when one or more parties are not native English speakers.

 Identifying Language Bias

 Most commercial contracts are drafted in English, regardless of where the buyer and seller reside or what language the buyer or seller speaks.
 As recognized by Ken Adams’ in A Manual of Style for Contract Drafting, “English is used in contracts around the world, not just contracts between companies from English-speaking countries.”

 When the parties’ command of the English language differs, and the contract is drafted solely in English, the parties automatically start on uneven footing.
 Without a full grasp of the English language, how can an international party fully understand a contract drafted in English or fully advocate for their client’s position?
 How can they fully deliver on your ask?
 And when the English-speaking party notices this inherent difference, is that knowledge used for good or do you turn a blind eye to achieve favorable terms?